ETHZ-DT-Class/camera-calibration-tools/README.md

 (The tools and procedures have been adapted from [the official Duckietown camera calibration](https://docs.duckietown.com/daffy/opmanual-duckiebot/operations/calibration_camera/index.html) documentation and code.)

+The calibration procedures can be stopped at any time (e.g. `Ctrl+C` in respective terminals) and restarted again.
+It is safe to do so.

 ## Prerequisites
 ***All terminal commands*** in this README are issued from the `main-workspace` (so on the Duckiebot, within the `main-workspace` Docker container).
 Since there will be graphical apps, it's recommended you connect to your robot's remote desktop **via VNC** and run the commands in there.